 Tami M. Williams is an Assistant Professor of English and Film Studies at the University of Wisconsin-Milwaukee.
 Her forthcoming book, Invitation to a Voyage, examines the cinema of 1920s French feminist and avant-garde filmmaker Germaine Dulac, from aesthetics to politics.
 She has published articles and chapters in English, French, German, Greek, Italian, and Slovenian with 1895 (Paris), Cinéma et Cie (Bologna), Cinémathèque française (Paris), Ekran (Lubiana), Framework (N. America), Kinémathek (Frankfurt), and the Olympic Museum (Lausanne).
 She is currently working on the relationship between the wordless arts (modern pantomime, burlesque dance, symbolist theater) and early cinema, as well as between French impressionist film and contemporary global cinema.

-Kaveh Askari received his PhD from the University of Chicago; he is currently Assistant Professor of English at Western Washington University.
+Kaveh Askari received his PhD from the University of Chicago; he is currently Associate Professor of English at Western Washington University.
 His research and teaching interests include silent film, nineteenth-century visual culture, Iranian cinema, and experimental cinema.
 He has recently published articles on 1890s magic lantern performance and on Mesmerism in 1910s cinema.
 He is currently working on a study of the pictorial art tradition in American silent cinema and editing a special journal edition on early cinema in the Middle East.

 Teresa Castro is Associate Professor of Film Studies at the University of Paris 3 – Sorbonne Nouvelle.
 Her research interests include visual culture problems from the end of the nineteenth century to the beginning of the twentieth century (panoramas, photography, cinema) and the history of early non-fiction film, as well as the relationships between cinema, archival images, and contemporary art.
 She has published a number of articles on Albert Kahn’s Archives de la Planète.
 Her book La Pensée cartographique des images.
 Cinéma et culture visuelle was published by Aléas, Lyon, in 2011.